Clerk's Office Informational Videos:

 Chapter 122).
 Permission can be granted in two ways:

-Certificate of Permission to Perform Marriages - provides the ability to perform marriages without limitation, provided certain requirements are met.
+Certificate of Permission to Perform Marriages - provides the ability to perform marriages without limitation, provided the applicant is authorized by a church or religious organization that is incorporated, organized or established in Nevada (see current approved list of organizations) and certain other requirements are met.
 Individuals who can apply for this type of certificate include the following:

 Minister or other church or religious official (active or retired) authorized to solemnize marriages in good standing with his or her church or religious organization (click here to download application).